-A: Are there published, anonymous and/or open channels available for reporting any violations of Labour standards and H&S or any other grievances to a 3 rd party?
-Yes No A1: Please give details: The Rainforest Alliance organization promotes and caters for all communication possibilities B: If Yes , are workers aware of these channels and have access?
+A: Are there published, anonymous and/or open channels available for reporting any violations of Labour standards and H&S or any other grievances to a 3rd party? ∑ Yes ☐ No A1: Please give details: The Rainforest Alliance organization promotes and caters for all communication possibilities B: If Yes , are workers aware of these channels and have access?
 Please give details.
-The workers know the organization Rainforest Alliance Quines they do private interviews C: If yes, what type of mechanism is used e.g. hotline, whistle blowing mechanism, comment box etc. Please give details.
-The workers know the organization Rainforest Alliance Quines they do private interviews D: Which of the following groups is there a grievance mechanism in place for?
-Workers Communities Suppliers Other D1: Please give details: Internal Communications Procedures, JAN 12 External Communications Procedures, JAN 12 Record External &amp; Internal Form, JAN 12 E: Are there any open disputes? ☐ Yes ⊠ No E1: If yes, please give details F: Does the site encourage its business partners (e.g. suppliers) to provide individuals and communities with access to effective grievance mechanisms (e.g. helplines or whistle blowing mechanism) Yes No F1: If no, please give details G: Is there a published and transparent disciplinary procedure? ∑ Yes □ No G1: If no, please explain
+The workers know the organization Rainforest Alliance Quines they do private interviews and there are communication mechanisms with immediate bosses C: If yes, what type of mechanism is used e.g. hotline, whistle blowing mechanism, comment box etc. Please give details.
+The workers know the organization Rainforest Alliance Quines they do private interviews D: Which of the following groups is there a grievance mechanism in place for? ✓ Workers ✓ Communities ✓ Suppliers ✓ Other D1: Please give details: Internal Communications Procedures, JAN 20 External Communications Procedures, JAN 20 Record External & Internal Form, JAN 20 E: Are there any open disputes?
+Yes No E1: If yes, please give details F: Does the site encourage its business partners (e.g. suppliers) to provide individuals and communities with access to effective grievance mechanisms (e.g. helplines or whistle blowing mechanism) G: Is there a published and transparent disciplinary procedure?
+H: If yes, are workers aware of these the disciplinary procedure? ⊠ Yes □ No H1: If no, please give details